gold-standard-phantoms/asldro/docs/usage/dro_output.rst

       ``'m0scan'``, otherwise ``'asl'``.
     :structural: determined by the input parameter ``modality``, which can be "T1w", "T2w", "FLAIR", or "anat" (default).
-    :ground_truth: the concatenation of 'ground_truth' and the name of the 'quantity' for the ground truth image, separated by an underscore.
+    :ground_truth: the concatenation of 'ground-truth' and the name of the 'quantity' for the ground truth image, separated by a hyphen.
+Any underscores in the quantity name will be converted to hyphens.

 For example, running the DRO with parameters to generate the following image series in order: